TanmayCloud251/Rescan/README.md

 Project Overview

-Rescan is a vocational training project focused on developing a smart, data-driven tool to help job seekers bypass the automated screening phase of hiring.
+Rescan is a project focused on developing a smart, data-driven tool to help job seekers bypass the automated screening phase of hiring.
 Applicant Tracking Systems (ATS) automatically filter over 75% of resumes; Rescan bridges this gap by providing objective, actionable feedback to maximize a resume's compatibility and professional quality.

 ✨ Key Features